The Curriculum at Longcot and Fernham CE Primary School

 Children are at the heart of Longcot and Fernham CE Primary School and we strive to ensure that all children feel safe, secure and truly valued as individuals.
 We provide a curriculum which enables every child to have access to high quality personalised learning opportunities.

-In formulating our response to the 2014 Primary Curriculum we took into account our key learning priorities:
+In formulating our Curriculum we took into account our key learning priorities:

 Learning challenges are carefully pitched to ensure children access work at age related expectations, with regular and sustained challenges.
 Basic skills are an integral part of this and are developed as a consequence.
 We ensure children work at their age-related expectations and encourage and support children to exceed their own expectations through challenge.